 You are free to go away for the weekend or go on holiday at any time.

 Laundry facilities are available in all of our homes and our staff will do your laundry for you.
 To ensure that your clothes are returned to you we ask you to label all your clothes clearly with embroidered name tapes.
 We also suggest that you do not bring woollen clothing or articles that need dry cleaning as we do not have the facilities to deal with these.

 Yes, but to comply with relevant legislation we ask that residents smoke only in the designated areas.
 Visitors are not able to smoke in the building.
 For your own safety we ask that you bring only natural fibre clothing as these are more fire retardant properties than man made fibre.

 Can I make phone calls whenever I want?

-Most of our homes have the facility for you to have a telephone in your room for private use if you wish.
+Many of our homes have the facility for you to have a telephone in your room for private use if you wish.
 The home will discuss telephone rates for this facility with you.
 There will always be a facility made available for private phone calls.

 Can I have a bath or shower whenever I want?